ibm-cloud-docs/EventStreams/faq.md

 {: faq}
 {: support}

-To confirm which type of {{site.data.keyword.messagehub}} plan you've provisioned (Lite, Standard, Enterprise, or Classic), complete the following steps:
+To confirm which type of {{site.data.keyword.messagehub}} plan you've provisioned (Lite, Standard, or Enterprise), complete the following steps:
 1. In the {{site.data.keyword.Bluemix_notm}} console, navigate to the instance of {{site.data.keyword.messagehub}} that you want to check.
 2. Click the **Plan** tab in the navigation pane on the left.
 The **Current plan** section displays your plan type.